Hotel Room Service

-Yo' man just left, I'm the doctor tonight.
-Check up right!
-Oh, you the healthy type, well I'mma give you just what you like...

-This version also replaces the outro in which Pitbull exclaims 'Mujeres!' to an English translation 'All my women!'

 Music video

 The song's official music video was released on August 10, 2009 to Pitbull's YouTube channel.

 Jim Jonsin, Sophia Del Carmen and Feisty from For the Love of Ray J make cameo appearances in the video as does Nayer and Sagia Castañeda, who appeared in the "I Know You Want Me (Calle Ocho)" video as well.
 The video features Pitbull with models Elizabeth Mendez, Cassie Codi, Lisa Morales, Anya Gonzalez, and Kimbella Vanderhee.

 The video was also released onto Pitbull's official Vevo channel on November 14, that year.
 It has received almost 300 million views.

 Critical reception

 The song received generally favorable reviews, with David Jeffries from AllMusic saying, "nothing ... could fill a dancefloor as quickly as the ... stunner ...
 'Hotel Room Service', which triple mashes an old-school hit ('Rapper's Delight'), a 2 Live Crew classic ('One and One'), plus a house music giant (the Nightcrawlers' 'Push the Feeling On')."